-- Temperature or noise log

-- Radioactive tracer logging
+- Temperature or noise log - Oxygen-activation logging or radioactive tracer logging

-- Oxygen-activation logging

 A baseline temperature measurement will be acquired from surface to total depth (TD) of the injection well to provide initial temperature conditions over the well.
 Temperature measurements acquired after injection has started will be compared to this log to determine if anomalies are present in the subsequent logging events that may be attributed to external integrity issues (Testing and Monitoring Plan, Permit Section 7.0).
 If the temperature measurement data suggest an issue with external well integrity exists, an oxygen-activation logging run will be performed to evaluate external well integrity with greater sensitivity.